codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 url="/images/applications/quick-view-events.png"
-alt="Application Quick View: Events" caption="Application Quick View: Events" max-width="40%"
+alt="Application Quick View: Events" caption="Application Quick View: Events" max-width="30%"
 %}

+### Monitor health and sync statuses for selected application
+Mointor the health status of the selected application, the current sync status, and the result of the previous sync operation.
+Once you select an application, the quickest option to monitor statuses is through the application header which is always displayed, no matter what tab you navigate to.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/app-header-health-sync-status.png"
+url="/images/applications/app-header-health-sync-status.png"
+alt="Application header with health and sync status" caption="Application header with health and sync status" max-width="100%"
+%}

+Sync statuses also have **More** links that display details such as the date, tags, and message.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/app-header-sync-details.png"
+url="/images/applications/app-header-sync-details.png"
+alt="Sync details panel on clicking More" caption="Sync details panel on clicking More" max-width="40%"
+%}

+>Tip:
+  You can also view the current health and sync status for the application as a resource in the Current State tab.

-### Monitoring application resources
+### Monitor resources for selected application

+Monitor the resources deployed in the current version of the selected application in the Current State tab.
+Selecting an application from the Applications dashboard takes you to the Current State tab, which as its title indicates, displays the
-Monitor the live state of the application's resources (Kubernetes objects) on the cluster, including health, sync state, manifests, and logs.
-Selecting an application from the Applications dashboard takes you to the Current State tab which displays the application's resources.
+live state of the application's resources (Kubernetes objects) on the cluster, including health, sync state, manifests, and logs.

 {% include
 image.html